jfeng018/ZuzShortURL/README.md

 > *Releases are for version announcements only.
 For usage, please fork this repo or use one-click deployment.*
 > *Due to some conflicts between Vercel and PHP, features relying on Composer—like QR code generation and live code management—have been ~~temporarily suspended~~.* [^1]
-> *The current version is stable v1.1.9 and can be updated directly.*
+> *The current warehouse is updated with the 1.1.9-C2 stable version, and the Docker warehouse has been updated synchronously.*

 ![Star History Chart](https://api.star-history.com/svg?repos=JanePHPDev/ZuzShortURL&type=Date)